 One-on-One Appointments

-We offer one-on-one appointments in person, over Zoom, or over the phone, Monday - Friday.
+We offer one-on-one appointments in person, or over Zoom, Monday - Friday.

 Most appointments are 30 minutes, but you might want to consider a full hour (two 30-minute slots) if you are an initial transfer student (scheduled in the months prior to your first semester), initial academic probation appointments, or if you are returning from academic suspension.